dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 We are going to start with our winner paper, and then, in addition, there are three papers that we are worthy of honorable mention.

-So, on behalf of the Health Policy Special Interest Group of the System Dynamics Society, the 2023 Best Health System Dynamics Paper by an Early Career Researcher goes to:
+So, on behalf of the Health Policy Special Interest Group of the System Dynamics Society, the 2023 <b>Best Health System Dynamics Paper by an Early Career Researcher</b> goes to:

 Samuel Allen at <b>WPI</b> and <b>Andrada Tomoaia-Cotishel of the Rand Corporation</b> for their paper: